gitaarik/lit-state/README.md

 works together with LitElement.

 Also LitState doesn't try to track changes inside objects, like MobX does.
-That is also a reason why MobX becomes complicated.
+That is also a reason why MobX is complicated.
 It's nice that you can modify objects and MobX detects that, but it's not very hard to just set a new object.
 That makes the source code of LitState a lot smaller and simpler, and therefore also easier to understand what is happening.
 [Look here](#only-new-assigns-trigger-a-rerender-updating-a-objectarray-wont-trigger-a-rerender)
 for more details on this.